A slightly spicy and creamy pesto sauce from Calabria

 Pesto Calabrese is a delicious recipe from Calabria.
 Although some of the ingredients are cooked, this creamy sauce is eaten cold or just heated when mixed with cooked pasta.
 It’s also really good as a dip or on bruschetta!

 Pesto Calabrese will add spice to your pesto life!

-This recipe is not actually an old traditional Calabrian recipe but includes typical ingredients from Calabria and has become very popular here in Italy.
+This is not actually an old traditional Calabrian recipe but includes typical ingredients from Calabria and has become very popular here in Italy.
 So much so, that Barilla and other companies make and sell it as a ready sauce.
 Although Barilla’s version doesn’t include ricotta.

-However, the most important ingredients are a good quantity of peperoncino (red chilli pepper) to give it that Calabrian kick and a fresh ricotta to offset the sharper flavours of the other ingredients.
+However, the most common ingredients are ripe date or vine tomatoes, a red capsicum pepper, Pecorino cheese, red tropea onion, a good quantity of peperoncino (red chilli pepper) to give it that Calabrian kick and fresh ricotta to offset the sharper flavours of the other ingredients.

 Like all simple recipes, especially those using fresh foods, high-quality ingredients are important and will make all the difference.
 To get the best result use juicy but ripe vine tomatoes, crisp unwrinkled red bell peppers, Calabrian peperoncino (fresh or dried), fresh Italian ricotta and, if available, Tropea onions.

 I used long squiggly fusilli for this recipe.
 I just love this pasta and its perfect with creamy sauces!
 However, you can use any of your favourite pasta shapes.
 I’ve seen recipes for pesto Calabrese with penne, rigatoni, spaghetti, short fusilli and farfalle.
 So, I think anything goes!